VIAC vs Finpension 3a – Which is the best third pillar for 2024?

 With VIAC, there are some limits to what you can do with a custom strategy:

-Most of these limitations are not that bad.
-I wish the first limitation was relaxed.
+These limitations are not that bad.
 All the other limitations make sense, and I would not want to overcome them.
-However, having 40% of CHF in my portfolio will limit my diversification.
+Until August 2024, VIAC was limited the foreign exposure limit to 60%, but this limit is now gone.

 With Finpension 3a, you also have some limits: